A new Xbox 360 build of Xbox Game Studios and Crytek’s 2013 action-adventure game, Ryse: Son of Rome, has leaked online.

 Ryse: Son of Rome Xbox 360 Build Screenshots Performance

 Screenshots taken from the leaked build of Ryse: Son of Rome feature CryEngine’s internal performance overlay, exposing detailed rendering statistics from the cancelled Xbox 360 version.
-These metrics show just how far Crytek was pushing the aging Xbox 360 hardware.
+The metrics reveal how far Crytek was pushing the aging Xbox 360 hardware.

 The debug overlay also highlights the heavy cost of CryEngine’s advanced visual features.
 Dynamic shadows appear to consume a significant portion of the rendering budget, while particle effects, fog systems, and environmental effects place additional strain on the hardware.
-In the combat scene, particle buffers are fully exhausted, suggesting the engine was operating at or beyond its intended limits.
-The Xbox 360 build appears to closely resemble the visuals of the final Xbox One release.
-In terms of performance, the dense geometry, large numbers of on-screen characters, advanced lighting, and cinematic presentation all indicate a game designed for the Xbox 360 successor.
+In the combat arena scene, particle buffers are fully exhausted, indicating that the engine was operating at or beyond its intended limits.
+The game’s dense geometry, large numbers of on-screen characters, advanced lighting, and cinematic presentation are all designed based on the Xbox One’s performance profile.

 Ryse: Son of Rome was released on November 22, 2013, for the Xbox One.
-It was followed by a Windows PC release on October 10, 2014.
+It was followed by a Windows PC release nearly a year later on October 10, 2014.